-\boldparagraph{Semantic Scene Generation} Prior work on semantic scene generation can be divided into approaches for indoor and outdoor environments.
-Early indoor methods generate objects sequentially using autoregressive models \citep{Wang2021THREEDV, Ritchie2019CVPR, Paschalidou2021NEURIPS}, whereas more recent approaches \citep{Wei2023CVPR, Tang2024CVPR} predict all object attributes simultaneously using transformer- or diffusion-based architectures.
-Conditioning signals have included floor plans \citep{Paschalidou2021NEURIPS}, partial room layouts \citep{Ritchie2019CVPR, Paschalidou2021NEURIPS, Wang2021THREEDV}, textual descriptions \citep{Wang2021THREEDV}, and scene graphs \citep{Luo2020CVPR, Zhai2023NeurIPS, Dhamo2021ICCV, Zhai2024ECCV, Lin2024ICLR}.
-While effective for room-scale layouts, these techniques have not been demonstrated at larger scales.
-Generating outdoor layouts presents several challenges, including greater spatial extent, higher object counts, and more diverse geometry.
-To address this, different scene representations have been explored.
-Several methods \citep{Xie2024CVPR, Lin2023ICCV, Deng2023ARXIV, Xie2024ARXIV, Xie2025ARXIV} produce 2.5D layouts by generating pairs of top-down semantic and height maps, and then lift objects into 3D using vertical extrusions of 2D footprints.
-However, these approaches fail to capture complex geometry and are further constrained by the resolution of the input maps.
-Recently, voxel grids have gained popularity as an alternative representation for 3D semantic scene generation.
-Hierarchical voxel models \citep{Ren2024CVPR, Liu2024ECCV} iteratively refine scenes across multiple resolutions, but incur high training and inference costs due to separate modules and multi-step diffusion at each level.
-Other voxel-based methods \citep{Lee2024CVPR, Zheng2024ARXIV} aim to improve efficiency by compressing voxel grids into latent triplane representations, which are then used to train unconditional \citep{Lee2024CVPR} or mask-conditional \citep{Zheng2024ARXIV} latent diffusion models.
-However, these approaches still inherit key limitations from their underlying voxel representation, including high memory requirements and limited editability.
-Semantic scene generation has also been applied in generative driving simulators to synthesize initial traffic layouts, using agent bounding boxes \citep{Lu2024ICRA, Tan2021CVPR, Jiang2024NeurIPS, Zhou2025ARXIV}, lane graphs \citep{Mi2021CVPR}, or both \citep{Sun2024RAL, Rowe2025ARXIV, Chitta2024ECCV}, with the closest to ours being SLEDGE \citep{Chitta2024ECCV}.
-While these methods rely on abstract 2D representations, our approach models 3D scenes with richer primitive types, semantic classes, and arbitrarily shaped ground elements beyond 2D polylines.
+\boldparagraph{Semantic Layout Generation} Prior work in this area can be divided into indoor and outdoor approaches.
+Early indoor methods generate objects sequentially using autoregressive models~\cite{Wang2021THREEDV, Ritchie2019CVPR, Paschalidou2021NEURIPS}, whereas recent approaches~\cite{Wei2023CVPR, Tang2024CVPR} predict all elements jointly using transformers or diffusion models.
+Conditioning signals include floor plans~\cite{Paschalidou2021NEURIPS}, partial layouts~\cite{Ritchie2019CVPR, Paschalidou2021NEURIPS, Wang2021THREEDV}, text~\cite{Wang2021THREEDV}, and scene graphs~\cite{Luo2020CVPR, Zhai2023NeurIPS, Dhamo2021ICCV, Zhai2024ECCV, Lin2024ICLR}.
+While effective at room scale, these techniques have not been demonstrated in outdoor settings, which involve higher object counts and greater geometric diversity.
+Early methods in this direction~\cite{Xie2024CVPR, Lin2023ICCV, Deng2023ARXIV, Xie2024ARXIV, Xie2025ARXIV} produce 2.5D layouts by generating pairs of top-down semantic and height maps, then lifting objects into 3D via vertical extrusions of 2D footprints.
+However, they are limited by the generated maps' resolution and cannot capture complex scene geometry.
+Recently, voxel grids have been applied for 3D semantic scene generation.~\cite{Lee2024CVPR} and~\cite{Zheng2024ARXIV} compress voxels into latent triplanes to improve efficiency and train unconditional or mask-conditional latent diffusion models, respectively.
+Hierarchical voxel models~\cite{Ren2024CVPR, Liu2024ECCV} further aim to improve scalability by iteratively refining scenes across multiple resolutions.
+However, this design requires training multiple VAEs and diffusion models per hierarchy level.
+Moreover, although sparse voxel representations can significantly reduce memory requirements, \eg as implemented in XCube~\cite{Ren2024CVPR} via custom CUDA operations, voxel-based approaches still inherit the fundamental limitations of voxel grids, including limited editability and fixed spatial resolution.
+Semantic scene generation has also been applied in generative driving simulators to synthesize traffic layouts, using agent bounding boxes~\cite{Lu2024ICRA, Tan2021CVPR, Jiang2024NeurIPS, Zhou2025ARXIV}, lane graphs~\cite{Mi2021CVPR}, or both~\cite{Sun2024RAL, Rowe2025ARXIV, Chitta2024ECCV}, with the closest to ours being SLEDGE~\cite{Chitta2024ECCV}.
+Unlike these 2D abstraction-based methods, our approach models 3D scenes with richer primitive types, semantic classes, and flexible ground geometry beyond 2D polylines.